arunpraba/reactjs.org/src/content/learn/passing-data-deeply-with-context.md

 ## Context: an alternative to passing props {/*context-an-alternative-to-passing-props*/}

-Context lets a parent component provide data to the entire tree below it.
+Context enables a parent component provide data to the entire tree below it.
 There are many uses for context.
 Here is one example.
 Consider this `Heading` component that accepts a `level` for its size:

 <Sandpack>